pkarjala/substitution_cipher/README.md

 # substitution_cipher

-A practice in implementing Substitution Ciphers in Python
+A practice in implementing Substitution Ciphers in Python & Ruby

 This program is an implementation of the following ciphers: